zsh-eng/spaced/README.md

 The second one is always better.

-I've been building a new version of spaced that is local-first, works online, is much faster, has better UX, and shows you your stats.
+I've been building a new version of spaced that is local-first, works offline, is much faster, has better UX, and shows you your stats.

 Check it out [here](https://github.com/zsh-eng/spaced2).